Sustainable diet

-Sustainable diets are defined as "those diets with low environmental impacts that contribute to food and nutritional security and to healthy lives for present and future generations.
-Sustainable diets are protective and respectful of biodiversity and ecosystems, culturally acceptable, accessible, economically fair and affordable, are nutritionally adequate, safe, and healthy, and optimize natural and human resources."
-These diets attempt to address nutrient deficiencies (e.g., undernourishment) and excesses (e.g., obesity), while accounting for ecological phenomena such as climate change, loss of biodiversity and land degradation.
+Sustainable diets are "dietary patterns that promote all dimensions of individuals' health and wellbeing; have low environmental pressure and impact; are accessible, affordable, safe and equitable; and are culturally acceptable".
+These diets are nutritious, eco-friendly, economically sustainable, and accessible to people of various socioeconomic backgrounds.
+Sustainable diets attempt to address nutrient deficiencies (e.g., undernourishment) and excesses (e.g., obesity), while accounting for ecological phenomena such as climate change, loss of biodiversity and land degradation.
+These diets are comparable to the climatarian diet, with the added domains of economic sustainability and accessibility.

-Sustainable diets frequently seek to reduce the environmental cost incurred by food systems bringing a meal from source to table.
-Streamlining efforts target everything from production practices and distribution to the mitigation of food waste.
-At an individual level, most sustainable diets promote the reduction of meat, dairy and egg consumption due to the particularly adverse environmental impact of these industries.

-Broadly, sustainable diets are informed by population eating patterns and the relationship they have with human health and planetary resources.
-Recommendations are formed to optimally address any apparent environmental, social and economic needs.
-Data on the intersection between food and sustainability has been increasingly pursued by a variety of international bodies such as the United Nations Food and Agriculture Organization (FAO) and the World Health Organization (WHO).
+In order to create a sustainable diet, emphasis is placed on reducing the environmental cost incurred by food systems, including everything from production practices and distribution to the mitigation of food waste.
+At an individual level, most sustainable diets promote reduced consumption of meat and dairy products due to the particularly adverse environmental impact of these industries.
+Data on the intersection between food and sustainability has been prioritized by a variety of international bodies such as the United Nations Food and Agriculture Organization (FAO) and the World Health Organization (WHO).

-Definition
+History

+Sustainable diets were developed to address the dual issues of malnutrition and degradation of environmental resources.
 The term "sustainable diet" was first coined in the 1986 Dietary Guidelines for Sustainability article by Gussow and Clancy.
 They describe sustainable diets as "food choices that support life and health within natural system limits into the foreseeable future."
-In 2010, the FAO and Bioversity International defined a sustainable diet as:those diets with low environmental impacts which contribute to food and nutrition security and to healthy life for present and future generations.
-Sustainable diets are protective and respectful of biodiversity and ecosystems, culturally acceptable, accessible, economically fair and affordable; nutritionally adequate, safe and healthy; while optimizing natural and human resources.The FAO further delineated the constructs of practicing a sustainable diet to be the achievement of optimal growth and development, support for physical, mental, and functional wellbeing, prevention of malnutrition, and promotion of biodiversity and planetary health.
-Subsequent literature tries to ground these interpretable ideals into "operationalizable" goals for creating a sustainable food system.
+The term and its usage was further refined in 2010 by FAO and Bioversity International.
+The FAO further delineated the constructs of practicing a sustainable diet to be the achievement of optimal growth and development, support for physical, mental, and functional wellbeing, prevention of malnutrition, and promotion of biodiversity and planetary health.